FDISK(8) System Administration FDISK(8)

 Note that partx(8) provides a rich interface for scripts to print disk

-in the output of fdisk is not guaranteed.
-The input (the commands)
+the output of fdisk is not guaranteed.
+The input (the commands) should

 OPTIONS